DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 the basis of all of the servicescape stimuli.
 Bitner calls this general impression the *perceived servicescape*.
-This perceived servicescape seems to affect how people experience the quality of the goods on sale and the service (Baker, Grewal & Parasuraman (1994).
+This perceived servicescape seems to affect how people experience the quality of the goods on sale and the service (Baker, Grewal & Parasuraman, 1994).
 The perceived appearance of a store ('atmospherics') appears to influence the consumer’s (buying) pattern and shopping experience (Turley & Milliman, 2000).